wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 .disabled {
     filter: blur(2px);
     opacity: 0.4;
-    pointer-events: none;  // This makes sure that nothing else is clicked other than popup options }
+    pointer-events: none;  // This makes sure that nothing else is clicked other than pop-up options }
 {% endhighlight %}

-You can check the complete code and view demo here.
+You can check the complete code and view [demo](https://codepen.io/AshBardhan/pen/zPVmvj).

 ### Advantages
 - Clean
 - Semantic
 - Maintainable

 This is how you can create applications and make animations in more simpler and semantic way.
 However, you must have intermediate knowledge of **HTML**, **CSS** and **JavaScript**.
-If you think **VueJS** is promising go ahead and try it out.
+If you think **VueJS** is promising, go ahead and try it out.
 There is much more that you will love to learn about.
 Check out the [official documentation](https://vuejs.org/v2/guide/).